ibm-cloud-docs/containers/kubernetes-service-cli.md

 Delete a worker node and replace it with a new worker node in the same worker pool.
 {: shortdesc}

-The replacement worker node is created in the same zone and has the same flavor as the old worker node, but is assigned new public or private IP addresses.
+The replacement worker node is created in the same zone and has the same flavor as the old worker node, but might be assigned new public or private IP addresses.
 You might replace a worker node if you cannot reload or update the worker node, such as if it enters a troubled state.

 You can also use this command to update the Kubernetes version of the worker node to match the major and minor version of the Kubernetes master by including the `--update` flag.
 If you do not include the `--update` flag, patch version updates are applied to your worker node, but not major or minor updates.
 To see the changes from one major, minor, or patch version to the next, review the [Version changelog](/docs/containers?topic=containers-changelog) documentation.